ErasmusMC-Bioinformatics/galaxy-courses/Galaxy101/Galaxy101_manual.md

 #### Renaming outputs
 Finally let’s rename the workflow’s output.
-For this click on the last dataset (“Compare two Datasets”).
-Scroll down in the right pane, expand the “Add Actions” dialog and select “Rename Dataset”:
+For this click on the last step of the workflow (“Compare two Datasets”).
+Scroll down in the right pane, expand the “Configure Output: out_file1” dialog and select “Rename Dataset”:

 ![](images/101_34.png)